Morocco’s Sothema to produce China’s Sinopharm vaccine | Health

 Morocco’s Sothema to produce China’s Sinopharm vaccine

-Moroccan pharmaceutical firm Sothema will soon start producing 5 million doses of China's Sinopharm COVID-19 vaccine in the North African country, state news agency MAP reported on Monday.
-Morocco, which rolled out a COVID-19 vaccination campaign in January, has inoculated more people against the virus than other African countries.
+Moroccan pharmaceutical firm Sothema will soon start production of 5 million doses a month of China's Sinopharm COVID-19 vaccine in the North African country, state news agency MAP reported on Monday.
+The announcement was made at a ceremony chaired by King Mohammed VI during which the Moroccan government, Sinopharm and Sothema, whose formal name is Société Thérapeutique Marocaine, also signed deals to produce the vaccine in Morocco, which has a population of about 36 million.

 - Country: